-Use commercially available glass cleaners or a mixture of fresh water and vinegar to clean your glass windows, windshield or portlights.
+Use commercially available glass cleaners or a mixture of fresh water and vinegar to clean glass windows, windshield or port lights.
 Dry with a soft terry cloth towel or chamois.

-Long Term Storage & Winterization
+Long-term Storage and Winterization

 Long periods of storage, winter lay-up and/or nonuse, common to boats, create unique problems.
 When preparing to store a boat for extended periods of two months or more it is best to make sure that the boat and its systems are properly conditioned for such extended periods of non-usage.
+Follow the guidelines on winterizing this vessel and the boat's systems.
+If inexperienced with the process of winterization it is best to hire the services of a professional.